geological-survey-of-queensland/geological-properties-database/README.md

 * Capture the primary Geochemical data recorded in the Explorer3 system.
 * Provide a repository for new data created by the department.
 * Provide a repository for new data submitted to the department.

-### Objectives of the Geological Properties Database
-TO DO

 ## Geological Properties Database conceptual data model
 TO DO